 When it comes to surgery of any kind, even routine and relatively minor surgeries, wouldn’t you prefer a surgeon with both experience and knowledge?
-With over almost 40 years of experience, Frederick Barker, MD, has performed thousands of surgeries.
-He has learned that there’s no such thing as a “routine surgery.”
-Dr. Barker gives each and every one of his patients the attention they deserve, whether it’s removing a small skin lesion or performing a major abdominal surgery.
-To learn more, call or use the online scheduling tool.
+With over almost 40 years of experience, Frederick W.Barker, MD FACS, has performed thousands of surgeries.
+More importantly, he’s learned that there’s no such thing as a “routine surgery.”
+Dr. Barker gives his patients the full attention they deserve, whether it’s removing a small skin lesion in the office or performing a major cancer operation.

 A hernia repair is one of the most common surgeries performed in the United States, with over 800,000 procedures each year.
 Hernias may be located in the groin, at the umbilicus, or at the site of previous surgery.

-For more detailed information about a few of the surgical procedures that Dr. Barker regularly performs, you might like to visit the “Resource” tab on this web site and click on the specific operation you want to learn more about.
+For more detailed information about a few of the surgical procedures that Dr. Barker regularly performs, you might like to visit the “Resources” tab on this web site and click on the specific operation you want to learn more about.